munificent/craftinginterpreters/book/a-virtual-machine.md

 If you aren't familiar with the trick already, that outer do-while loop probably looks really weird.
 This macro needs to expand to a series of statements.
-To be careful macro authors, we want to ensure those statements all end up in the same context where the macro is expanded.
+To be careful macro authors, we want to ensure those statements all end up in the same scope when the macro is expanded.
 Imagine if you defined:

 ```c
 #define WAKE_UP() makeCoffee(); drinkCoffee();